puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 1. From the command line, in your module's directory, run `pdk new class <CLASS_NAME>`

 PDK creates the new class manifest and a test file (`class_name_spec.rb`) in your module's `/spec/classes` directory.
 The test template checks that your class compiles on all supported operating systems as listed in the `metadata.json`.
 You can then write additional tests in the provided file to validate your class's behavior.

+{:.task}
+## Generate a defined\_type with PDK

+Use the `pdk new defined_type` command to generate a new defined\_type for the module.
+It creates a defined\_typed manifest file, with the naming convention `defined_type_name.pp`.

+1. From the command line, in your module's directory, run `pdk new defined_type <DEFINED_TYPE_NAME>`

+PDK creates the new defined\_type manifest and a test file (`defined_type_spec.rb`) in your module's `/spec/defines` directory.
+The test template checks that your defined\_type compiles on all supported operating systems as listed in the `metadata.json`.
+You can then write additional tests in the provided file to validate your defined\_type's behavior.